MinghaoFu/WFPN/README.md

 This repository is for WFPN introduced in the following paper

-**Minghao Fu**, Dongyang Zhang, Min Lei, Kun He, Changyu Li, and Jie Shao, *Wide Feature Projection with Fast and Memory-Economic Attention for Efficient Image Super-Resolution*, BMVC 2022, [[Paper]](...)
+**Minghao Fu**, Dongyang Zhang, Min Lei, Kun He, Changyu Li, and Jie Shao, *Wide Feature Projection with Fast and Memory-Economic Attention for Efficient Image Super-Resolution*, BMVC 2022, [[Paper]](https://bmvc2022.mpi-inf.mpg.de/0615.pdf)

 This code is tested on Ubuntu 16.04.6 LTS environment (Python 3.7.11, Pytorch 1.7.1, CUDA 9.0, cuDNN 7.0.5) with TITAN RTX GPU.